Edward Schroeder Prior: Cambridge University

 In 1869 Prior won the Sayer Scholarship "for the promotion of classical learning and taste" to Gonville and Caius College, Cambridge to read the Classical Tripos.
 He augmented the Sayer Scholarship by also gaining a college scholarship.
+He matriculated in 1870, graduating B.A. in 1874, M.A. in 1877.

 In the same year B. F. Westcott was appointed Regius Professor of Divinity.
 Prior continued to gain from his instruction in architectural drawing at Cambridge.
 Other influences were Matthew Digby Wyatt and Sidney Colvin, the first and second Slade Professors of Fine Art.
 Wyatt's lecture programme for 1871 included engraving, woodcutting, stained glass and mosaic.
 Prior's interest in the applied arts was probably strongly encouraged by Wyatt.
 Colvin, a friend of Edward Burne-Jones and Dante Gabriel Rossetti, was elected Slade Professor in January 1873.

 At Cambridge, Prior was also exposed to the work of William Morris.
 For example, G. F. Bodley employed Morris & Co. to decorate All Saints Church in 1864–1866 and to design the glass for others of his Cambridge buildings.

 Prior was a noted athlete at Cambridge.
 He was a blue in long jump and high jump and won the British Amateur High Jump in 1872.